Hawthorn Farm station: Amenities

-Located on Elam Young Parkway, the station is on the Blue Line in TriMet’s Zone 3 fare area.
+Located on Elam Young Parkway, the station is on the Blue and Red Lines.
+It was in TriMet’s Zone 3 fare area before TriMet eliminated fare zoning system in 2012.
 The station is directly south of Intel’s Hawthorn Farm Campus south of Cornell Road in the middle of Hillsboro.
 Hawthorn Farm Station does not have a park and ride lot nor does it have any bus connections.
 The station does have bicycle lockers and racks, and is compliant with ADA standards for accessibility.
 Designed by architectural firm OTAK, the station has an island style platform located between the two sets of rails.

 Artwork

 Art at the station was designed by Patrick Zentz and includes a weathervane with technical assistance provided by Intel employees.
 The weathervane sets off a system that has sounds and lights on the platform and informs waiting passengers of the wind’s direction.
 This system is also activated when trains approach the station.
 Additionally, sounds from the adjacent wetlands are piped to the station.
 The glass of the windbreak on the platform includes a diagram concerning the artwork at the station The three pieces of work are known as Subsystem I, II, and III, and are considered the most technically advanced pieces of art on the MAX line.
 Subsystem I has tone bars made of chrome that sound as trains approach, and Subsystem II uses lights and sound to indicate the wind direction.
 The third piece plays the sounds of the wetlands.